Women's football in Pakistan

 Women's football in Pakistan officially began with the establishment of the first women club Diya WFC in 2002.
 Despite facing challenges, including societal norms and limited resources, women's football has garnered support and recognition.

-One the barriers of the sport growing is it coached by men so the Pakistan FA are trying to get more women involved in coaching and refereeing.
+One the barriers of the sport growing is it coached by men so the Pakistan FA are encouraging more women to coach and referee.

 History

 Women's football in Pakistan has experienced notable growth and development, gradually carving out its place within the broader narrative of football in the country.
 The inception of women's football in Pakistan can be traced back to 2002 with the establishment of Diya W.F.C., the first female football club.

 With a limited participation of women in the game, and mainly restricted to the affluent class of the country, it was first encouraged by the relatively moderate government of former President Pervez Musharaf, the Pakistan Football Federation staged its first-ever women’s football match in September 2004.
 The first edition of the National Women Football Championship was held one year later.
 The establishment of the National Women Football Championship has been a significant milestone, providing a platform for female footballers to showcase their skills at the domestic level.
 The championship, contested by teams from various regions, contributes to talent identification and the overall development of women's football in the country.